 Scientists continue to explore what causes asthma, but we do know that these factors play an important role in the development of asthma:

 If you have a parent with asthma, you are three to six times more likely to develop asthma than someone who does not have a parent with asthma.

-Allergies.
 Some people are more likely to develop allergies than others, especially if one of their parents has allergies.
-Certain allergic conditions are linked to people who get asthma.
+Certain allergic conditions, such as atopic dermatitis (eczema) or allergic rhinitis (hay fever), are linked to people who get asthma.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.

 Page last updated: November 28, 2022